simonbucko/cinema_project/README.md

 Group BBH:
 1. Vlad Chivu:
-   1. implementation of CRUD Movie,
-   2. implementation of CRUD MoviePlaying and Shows,
+   1. implemented the CRUD Service for Movies, Movies Playing and Shows
-   3. REST for displaying the Shows and Movies playing in cinema
+   2. REST for Movies, Movies playing and Shows
 2. Simon Bucko:
    1. Implemented REST test for MovieRESTImp
    2. Worked creating on ticketing part